pagopa/io-developer-portal-backend/README.md

 set ADMIN_API_KEY=b4YYX6fFFdXXc44b5MMMf1d28a4WWWc
 ```

-To run the script you need to provide the following environment variables
+To run the script you need to provide the following environment variables.

-(set up these ones only locally, just to run the script,
-**do not set up these four vars in the remote App Service**):
+**Set up these ones only locally, just to run the script, do not set up these four vars in the remote App Service**:
 ```
 ARM_CLIENT_ID="<client id of an Application registered in the main AD tenant>" ARM_CLIENT_SECRET="<client secret / key of the Application registered in the main AD tenant>"